jhpyle/docassemble/_docs/objects.md

 * `'user'` - The prefix will be based on the user's ID.
   (If the user is not logged in, but then registers, the key will be automatically re-assigned to the logged-in user's ID.)
-By
+By default, the objects will be encrypted.
 * `'interview'` - The prefix will be based on the interview name (e.g., `docassemble.demo:data/questions/questions.yml`).
 By default, the objects will not be encrypted.